elastic/kibana/packages/kbn-i18n/GUIDELINE.md

 - Use `i18nId` directive in template.

 Currently, we support the following AngluarJS `i18n` tools, but they will be removed in future releases:
-- Usage of `i18n` service in controllers, directives, services by injected it.
+- Usage of `i18n` service in controllers, directives, services by injecting it.
 - Usage of `i18n` filter in template for attribute translation.
 Note: Use one-time binding ("{{:: ... }}") in filters wherever it's possible to prevent unnecessary expression re-evaluation.

 #### In JavaScript